tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.26.3 =
+* Fixed a bug where an embedded review without an excerpt returns an empty string instead of an auto-excerpt.

 = 1.26.2 =
 * Added a check to make sure we are only affecting excerpt length of reviews in the RSS feed.
 * Catch an error when users use a taxonomy shortcode where the term is custom and not recognized.